peterhurford/peterhurford.github.io/_posts/2014-06-04-a-re-analysis-of-ace-leaflet-study.markdown

 * Rates of people becoming entirely vegetarian were quite low at 0.56% (1/178) and this was not statistically significant, even before Bonferroni corrections (see <a href="#redmeat">"Red Meat Elimination"</a>).

-* Treatment leaflets appear to have no effect on fish, eggs, or dairy.
+* Treatment leaflets appear to have no effect on fish, eggs, or dairy (see <a href="#important">"How important is reducing red meat and poultry, but not anything else?"</a> and <a href="#mechanism">"Why might the leaflets only be reducing red meat and poultry, and not other food groups?"</a>).

-* The connection between the treatment leaflet and elimination of red meat and poultry was no longer statistically significant after Bonferroni corrections  (see <a href="#redmeat">"Red Meat Elimination"</a>).

-* The change in eliminating red meat and poultry derived from the food frequency questionnaires did not correspond with changes from people stating that they “went pescatarian” (see <a href="#changes">"What changes reportedly occurred as a result of the leafleting?"</a>).
+.

 * Less than half of the people in the treatment group who changed their diet specifically attribute their diet change to the leaflet (See <a href="#attribution">"How much can flyers be attributed to these changes?"</a>).

 * There was a problem with the control group (see <a href="#control">"What should the treatment and control groups be?"</a>).

+* There were sizable problems with whether people were able to recall the leaflets that were handed out to them at the time of the post-treatment assessment three months later (see <a hred="#recollection">"Recollection Errors"</a></a>)

 * There are methodological problems with both food frequency questionnaires and with asking people about their diet change in terms of “vegetarian” and “pescetarian” (see <a href="#challenges">"Challenges to These Variables").

+* The connection between the treatment leaflet and elimination of red meat and poultry was no longer statistically significant after Bonferroni corrections (though see <a href="#bonferroni">"How bad is it that the tests were not able to pass Bonferroni corrections?"</a></p>).

+* The change in eliminating red meat and poultry derived from the food frequency questionnaires did not correspond with changes from people stating that they “went pescatarian” (see <a href="#changes">"What changes reportedly occurred as a result of the leafleting?"</a>, though also see <a href="#noconnection">"How bad is it that there was no connection between pescatarianism or meat reduction?"</a>).

 ## Setting up the Dataset